frinknet/GitPushy/README.md

 A Simple Deployment Framework
 ========

-GitPushy is a simple framework to aid in scripting [continuous deployment] [cd] and [continuous integration] [ci] directly from a git push without the need for external software or the limits of additional, and often esoteric, configuration languages.
-At it's core, GitPushy is simply a Bash framework for [CD] [cd] and [CI] [ci] without a lot of needless fluff.
-Some of the features of GitPushy include:
+GitPushy is a simple framework to aid in scripting [continuous deployment] [cd] and [continuous integration] [ci] directly from a git push without a large software stack or the limits of additional, and often esoteric, configuration languages.
+At it's core, GitPushy is simply a Bash framework for [CD] [cd] and [CI] [ci] without a lot of fluff.
+Features include:

  * Git branch access determins deployment access
  * Different branches are deployed separately